 Before we went to bed at the campground we watched again the sunset at our favored spot at the Bay of Fires.

-After putting everything together we went for breakfast to the Banjo Café in the city centre of St. Helens.
+After putting everything together we went for breakfast to the Banjo Café in the city center of St. Helens.
 This was my first (and only) negative service experience in Tasmania.
 Normally all people working in restaurants or shops are extremely helpful and friendly in Tasmania, much better than for example in Germany.
-This time I tried to order a pita with avocado that was offered in the menu.
+This time I tried to order a pita with avocado that was offered on the menu.
 The woman at the counter replied that I should choose one from the display cabinet (where they had only pitas with eggs and ham).
 When I asked her if the one with avocado from the menu is not available at the moment she replied that everything from the menu is available but insisted that I have to choose one from the cabinet.
 After repeating this same conversation three times I gave up unnerved and ordered a standard breakfast.
-When I had payed everything she told me that it will take a lot of time to get the breakfast, minimum 30 minutes, and asks me whether I still really want my breakfast or prefer to get my money back.
+When I had paid everything she told me that it will take a lot of time to get breakfast, a minimum of 30 minutes, and asks me whether I still really want my breakfast or prefer to get my money back.
 For somehow I had the strong feeling that she was trying everything to convince me to leave this bakery without buying anything.
 Maybe she was hired by the competing bakery on the other side of the road 😉

-Afterwards we drove to the Mathinna Falls.
+Afterward, we drove to the Mathinna Falls.
 The short walk to the falls and back to the car takes about 30 minutes.

 Then we continued the 20 km to the Evercreech Rainforest.
-There are two walks through lovely rainforest.
+There are two walks through the lovely rainforest.
 The Snow Gum / White Knight trail takes 30 minutes and leads to some huge (91 m) and old (300 years) snow gum trees (Eucalyptus pauciflora).

 The other trail takes about 60 minutes and leads along the Evercreech Rivulet to the Evercreech Falls.
 This is another extremely beautiful place that should not be missed.
-Sadly the light was not great for photography (blue sky and very high contrasts) we therefore returned to our car without taking any images.
+Sadly the light was not great for photography (blue sky and very high contrasts) we, therefore, returned to our car without taking any images.
 I decided to visit the Evercreech Rivulet again at sunset to get at least a few good images of this lovely place.
-In the meantime we had dinner at one of the picnic tables (wraps with cucumber, tomatoes and tuna).
+In the meantime, we had dinner at one of the picnic tables (wraps with cucumber, tomatoes, and tuna).

 When the light was getting better I went alone for another walk along the rivulet.